harryeslick/py_template/README.md

 - `pyproject.toml`: Contains metadata about the project and configurations for additional tools used to format, lint, type-check, and analyze Python code.

 This template was originally based on Based on template from [Microsoft](https://github.com/microsoft/python-package-template)

+## Using this template

+- find and replace the project name `py_template` with new project name.
+- rename the python module dir `./src/py_template/` to match .
+- update `docs/index.md`
+- replace readme text